Rishi-G/Ai-Team-App/README.md

 # Ai-Team-App

-This repository was initialized by Builder.io.
+This repository was initialized by Rishi-G

 ## Getting Started